-Overall, the net pension liability has decreased by £43m from £2,812m at 31 March 2023 to £2,769m at 31 March 2024.
-The Local Government scheme returned a net surplus position for the year of £11m, leaving a remaining net liability of £2,781m attributable to the Police Pension Scheme.
-The Commissioner's assessed share of the value of the plan assets of the Local Government Superannuation scheme showed an increase of £77m while the assessed present value of the Commissioner's liabilities on all pension schemes increased by £34m.
+Overall, the net pension liability has decreased by £390m from £2,769m at 31 March 2024 to £2,379m at 31 March 2025.
+The Local Government scheme returned a surplus position for the year of £101m which is subject to an asset ceiling cap leaving a net surplus of £15m.
+The remaining liability of £2,394m is attributable to the Police Pension Scheme.
+The Commissioner's assessed share of the value of the plan assets of the Local Government Superannuation scheme showed an increase of £11.9m while the assessed present value of the Commissioner's liabilities on all pension schemes decreased by £450m.